How to Finish Paper Drywall Corner Bead

 This page contains drywall finishing instructions for outside corners using paper drywall corner bead.
 To finish outside corners with metal corner bead use this link.
 Use these links to finish inside drywall corners and finish drywall seams and go here for more about drywall finishing materials and techniques.

-Use ready-mixed joint compound to apply paper corner bead, setting-type will set too quickly and may cause problems.
-See the skim coating page for more about using joint compound and the drywall finishing page for more information about drywall finishing tools, tapes and joint compounds.
+Use ready-mixed joint compound, or mud, to apply paper corner bead.
+Setting-type will set too quickly and may cause problems.
+See the skim coating page for more about using joint compound and the drywall finishing tools page for more information about drywall finishing tools, tapes, and joint compounds.

 Apply the Corner Bead

-Next, work along the length of the bead using horizontal strokes to squeeze out as much mud as possible while pulling the bead tighter against the corner.
-Skim any buildup along the edges and let the mud dry completely.
+Next, work along the length of the bead using horizontal strokes to squeeze out all the remaining mud while simultaneously pulling the bead tighter against the corner.
+Do one side of the corner and then do the other.

-Skim the excess mud working on one wall at a time.
-Clean the mud off the joint knife frequently as it builds up on the blade.
-When you finish go back to the top and run the clean blade along the whole length of the corner in one smooth stroke.
+Immediately go back and skim off the excess mud to smooth it over the bead.
+Work on one wall at a time.
+Clean the mud off the joint knife onto the side of the mud pan frequently to remove the buildup on the blade.
+When you finish, go back to the top and run the clean blade along the whole length of the corner in one smooth stroke.

 Scrape the mud from the peak of the corner bead using an upward stroke of the knife to finish the application.
 Let the joint compound dry completely before proceeding.

 Apply a third coat of joint compound using a wider joint knife to smooth and level the corner.
 Use crossing strokes to coat both walls with a thick coat of mud and immediately go back over it to smooth it out.